-11:00 AM EDT Wednesday, July 29, 2020
+5:00 PM EDT Wednesday, July 29, 2020

 Potential Tropical Cyclone Nine (90%)

 This update is intended for government and emergency response officials, and is provided for informational and situational awareness purposes only.
 Forecast conditions are subject to change based on a variety of environmental factors.
 For additional information, or for any life safety concerns with an active weather event please contact your County Emergency Management or Public Safety Office, local National Weather Service forecast office, or visit the National Hurricane Center website at www.hurricanes.gov.

-Official Forecast Track From the National Hurricane Center - PTC #9
+Official Forecast Track

+From the National Hurricane Center - PTC #9

-- The center of Potential Tropical Cyclone Nine is estimated to be about 240 miles southeast of San Juan, Puerto Rico. - Maximum sustained winds are around 45 mph. - Potential Tropical Cyclone Nine is racing to the west-northwest at 23 mph, and a westnorthwest movement is expected over the next few days - The system will likely make landfall on Hispaniola Thursday morning, then move near or over Cuba Friday, and approach the Florida Keys on Saturday
+- The center of Potential Tropical Cyclone Nine is estimated to be about 320 miles east-southeast of Santo Domingo, Dominican Republic. - Maximum sustained winds are around 45 mph. - Potential Tropical Cyclone Nine is racing to the westnorthwest at 23 mph, and a west-northwest movement is expected over the next few days - The system will likely make landfall on Hispaniola Thursday morning, then move near or over Cuba Friday, and approach the Florida Keys on Saturday - There is an equal chance of the system passing to the west over the Gulf of Mexico, over the Peninsula, or to the east of the Peninsula over the Atlantic.
+Considerable uncertainty remains. - NHC's intensity forecast accounts for the center being over land.
+However, if the center is offshore, the actual intensities may differ.